 by analyzing DNA across generations?

 The researchers ran some numbers that tested the effect of older foster parents where the model’s only other possible explanation was epigenetic inheritance.

-Several other things irritated me about this study:
+Several other things about this study were off:

 - The researchers used the term “fitness” 28 times as shorthand to mean the number of offspring, but only twice was it explained as “reproductive fitness.”
 This was potentially misleading in some of the contexts of the term’s other uses.
 For example, several of the cited references used “fitness” in a different context.

 - The researchers went into a long exposition of telomeres, punctuated by citing 11 references, only to say: